Violet1594/Personal_Projects/README.md

 # 🌟 Welcome to Violet's GitHub Portfolio! 🌟

 Hi there! 👋 I'm **Violet**, a passionate Computer Science student with a deep interest in the intersection of **mathematics**, **software development**, and **data science**.
 Here, you'll find a collection of projects that demonstrate my skills in **problem-solving**, **algorithm design**, and **real-time data analysis**.
-Whether it’s working with advanced cryptography, building interactive dashboards, or exploring computational geometry, I love combining theory and practice in meaningful ways.
+Whether it’s working with advanced cryptography, building interactive dashboards, exploring computational geometry, or simulating complex systems, I love combining theory and practice in meaningful ways.

 ## 🚀 Projects Overview